tanducmai/myportfolio/content/posts/database-key-concepts.md

 It is simply an incremental number stored as an ID column in a table.

-- E.g., row numbers (1, 2, 3) that is automatically assigned to each row in an
+- E.g. row numbers (1, 2, 3) that is automatically assigned to each row in an
   Excel spread sheet.

 It is a randomly generated alpha-numeric value and has nothing to do with the